IrisBICS/BSP6-Technical-deliverable/README.md

 * The JSON file contains the model's architecture.
 * The h5 file contains the model's weights.
 * The csv file contains the model's training history.
+* The plots folder contains the plots of:
+  1. Training and validation accuracy
+  2. Training and validation loss
+  3. Learning rate